imshakib/Risk_Interactions_Drought/README.md

  - In case of resource issues when running the code on local machines, you might want to consider using a smaller sample size which is currently 1e6 (nsamp on line 39).
 Running with an order of magnitude fewer samples (nsamp=1e5) will produce the curves that are not "smooth enough" but the main point of the plot to show the impact of uncertainties on the risk will be there.

  ## Copyright
- Copyright 2022 Iman Hosseini-Shakib and Klaus Keller This file is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or
+ Copyright 2022 Iman Hosseini-Shakib, Atieh Alipour and Klaus Keller This file is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or